What is strategic planning?

 - setting concrete goals for the future.

 Strategic planning involves looking at the organisation as a complete entity and is concerned with its long term development.
-This involves looking at where the organisation is now, determining where you want to get to, and mapping how to get there.
+This involves looking at What the organisation was set up to do, where the organisation is now, determining where you want to get to, and mapping how to get there.

 Strategic planning involves looking at the organisation as a complete entity and is concerned with its long term development.